jasmine/jasmine.github.io/_faq/general/003_browser_node_versions.md

 supported.
 Older versions are supported on a best effort basis for as long as it's practical to do so.

-This approach allows us to maintain support for older versions of Node and non-evergreen browsers for longer.
-However, it does mean that minor releases of Jasmine may drop support for outdated platforms in minor releases.
-We'll make reasonable efforts to avoid doing that if a major release is planned for the near future, but won't do a major release just to drop support for an outdated platform.
+This approach allows Jasmine to keep supporting older versions of Node and non-evergreen browsers for longer.
+However, it does mean that support for outdated platforms may be dropped in minor versions of Jasmine.

-As a general rule, the support status of platform versions is determined as follows.
+Currently, the support status of platform versions is determined as follows.
 This is subject to change.
 If you need to know what's currently supported, check the release notes for the Jasmine packages that you're using.

 <table>
   <thead>